Safety Management System

 An Introduction to Safety Management Systems (SMS)

 In an effort to reduce the number of aviation incidents across the industry, Transport Canada has begun to implement Safety Management Systems (SMS).
-Since Langley Flying School is a CARs 406 operation, implementation of the SMS program is required by September 2008.
-Implementation will be phased in with a four phase process extended over the course of three years.

 What is SMS?

-has the potential of adding bureaucracy and entire layer of work to job descriptions.
+Transport Canada defines SMS as “a set of beliefs, practices and procedure for monitoring and improving safety in [an] organization”.
+SMS has the potential of adding bureaucracy and entire layer of work to job descriptions.
 However, as Transport Canada has explained that the implementation of this program is designed to be woven into the existing fabric of the organization and match organizational size, structure, environment, management styles and corporate culture.

 Essentially, SMS is the formalization of continually increasing safety through hazard identification and risk management.
 As Langley Flying School management and staff embark on creating safer flight training environment, it is important to remember that the key to the success of SMS is that the responsibility for safety involves everyone!